nju-websoft/KG-ICL/README.md

 # Updates

+- **2025-03-22**: Added guidance on how to run your own dataset.
+Additionally, I noticed some feedback indicating difficulties in configuring the rspmm environment.
+Therefore, I have changed the default value of the `use_rspmm` parameter in `evaluation.py` to `False`, allowing the import of rspmm-related packages to be skipped.
 - **2024-10-24**: CPU version: Now, KG-ICL can be run on CPU devices without the need for a GPU.
 - **2024-10-14**: We have released the code and datasets for KG-ICL.
 - **2024-09-26**: Our paper has been accepted by NeurIPS 2024!